-Milind Kandlikar is Professor at the School of Public Policy and Global Affairs (SPPGA) and Professor and Director of the Institute of Resources, Environment and Sustainability (IRES), University of British Columbia.
+Milind Kandlikar is Professor at the School of Public Policy and Global Affairs (SPPGA).
+He is the former Director of the Institute for Resources, Environment and Sustainability (IRES).
 His work focuses on the intersection of technology innovation, human development and the global environment.
 His current projects include cross-national comparisons of regulation of agricultural biotechnology; air quality in Indian cities; risks and benefits of nanotechnology; new technologies for sustainable transportation; and development and climate change.

 Nawaz, S., & Kandlikar, M. (2021).
 Drawing Lines in the Sand?
 Paths Forward for Triggering Regulation of Gene-Edited Crops.
 Science and Public Policy, 48(2), 246-256.

 Findlater, K., Webber, S., Kandlikar, M., & Donner, S. (2021).
 Climate services promise better decisions but mainly focus on better data.
 Nature Climate Change, June 1-7.

 Saraswat, Arvind*, Joshua S. Apte, Milind Kandlikar, Michael Brauer, Sarah B. Henderson, and Julian D. Marshall.
 2013.
 “Spatiotemporal Land Use Regression Models of Fine, Ultrafine, and Black Carbon Particulate Matter in New Delhi, India, Environmental Science & Technology, 47 (22) (November 19).